 Important Considerations

-- Election to Not Claim: You may elect not to claim the special depreciation allowance for any class of property by attaching a statement to your timely filed return.
-This election is irrevocable without IRS consent.
+Election Not to Claim the Allowance: You may elect not to claim the special depreciation allowance for a class of property by making a timely election on your tax return.
+Once made, the election is generally irrevocable without IRS consent.

 Source: